Menu

 Colored Illustrations, 2012-15

 These are frames extracted from the animatic.
 Each element is hand-drawn by Chris Julian on paper, then scanned, and colored digitally in Photoshop.
-The separate elements are animated and composed together in Final Cut Pro.
+The separate elements are animated and composed together and animated in Adobe Premiere.
+Some more elaborate virtual camerawork was created in After Effects as well.

 Several digital artists took the responsibility of the coloring process.
 The color artists are each indicated per image in the slide show.